 - difference_from_variance

-The difference from the assumed nominal variance that is to be detected: Note that the sign of this value is critical (see the documentation for more details).
+The difference from the assumed nominal variance that is to be detected.

 - alpha